Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: UV emission of supernovae

 \subsection{Supernova shock breakout}

-Observations of the so-called shock breakout, which is usually regarded as the start time of an SN, require measurements in X-ray and UV wavelengths obtained in the first hours and up to a day after the explosion.
+Observations of the so-called shock breakout, which is usually regarded as the start time of an SN, require measurements in X-ray and UV wavelengths obtained in the first hours and up to a day after the explosion and could be triggered by {\emph {ULTRASAT}} or by ground-based wide-field surveys.
 The SN shock breakout emission may provide invaluable information about the progenitor size and properties of the surrounding CSM, including its asymmetry, inhomogeneities, asphericity \citep[e.g.][]{2022ApJ...931...15B}, and chemical composition \citep[e.g.][]{2006ApJ...644L.171N, 2017ApJ...840...57Y}.

 The shock breakout is defined as the moment when the internal SN shock wave emerges from the progenitor's photosphere \citep[e.g.][]{2010ApJ...725..904N, 2017hsn..book..967W}.
 After escaping the stellar body and entering the CSM surrounding the progenitor star, the shock wave accelerates and produces X-rays accompanied by a longer-lasting afterglow in the UV.
 As demonstrated by e.g.~\citet{2008ApJ...683L.135C} and \citet{2008Natur.453..469S} for SN 2008D, X-ray and UV observations of the early characteristics can be used to determine the radius of the SN progenitor.
 An equally important goal is to map the morphology and properties of the transition zone between the star and the surrounding CSM.
 The density and velocity profiles of this region remain not well-understood.
 The same applies to the time variability of these quantities, even if we assume only spherically symmetric explosions.
 We expect that UV photometry will contribute significantly to our understanding of the non-stationary, eruptive pre-explosive ejections and enhanced mass loss.